 Unlike other planemakers, such as John Smith or George Kerr, the hinge and tool making family of David Slater has been partially laid out in advance by several genealogists in their family trees.
 Fortunately, some of these trees had documentation, and that is shown in summation here.
 Excluded from the family trees, however, was any information on Henry Slater after 1861, around the time he would have started producing planes.
 Missing also, was any information on the connection between the Redmund and Slater family lines. –Or any information on David Slater Sr.

 Robert Slater was a watchmaker, a different trade than his progeny.
 That was unusual, but not unprecedented.
+The Fenn family of tool dealers (and inventor of the lever cap), got their start in the clockmaking trade.
 David Slater Sr.’s youngest son, John, was also baptized at St. Luke’s Church, in 1804.

 This Greenwood map excerpt also includes the locations of a number of metal planemakers, including Christopher Gabriel, 100 Old St., and Banner St. (1779-1822); Robert Towell, Edward St., 1840; Samuel Tyzack et al, 345 Old St., (1861-1975).